| Aspect | Myers-Briggs (MBTI) | Enneagram |

 - Subtypes (three variations within each type)

-This means the Enneagram can track how you’re doing emotionally, not just who you are cognitively.
+So the Enneagram can track how you’re doing emotionally, not just what you prefer cognitively.

 Learn more about how each type behaves under stress and instinctual subtypes.